hughht5/fhba/README.md

 File Hosting Bitcoin Agent
 ====

+##WARNING
+This project is in early development.
+It will swallow bitcoins that are thrown it's way.
+Use with caution.

 ##Dependancies:

 ###bitcoind
-sudo aptitude install python-software-properties
+sudo apt-get install python-software-properties

 sudo add-apt-repository ppa:bitcoin/bitcoin

-sudo aptitude update
+sudo apt-get update

-sudo aptitude install bitcoind
+sudo apt-get install bitcoind

 mkdir ~/.bitcoin/